JBBianchi/sw-website/README.md

 ## 🧑 Contributing to the website

-The website uses [Astro](https://astro.build/) and [Docsy](https://www.docsy.dev/).
+The website uses [Astro](https://astro.build/).
 You can find more information about how to get started with this stack [here](https://docs.astro.build/en/getting-started/).

 For the styling, it relies on [TailWind CSS](https://tailwindcss.com/) and [Daisy UI](https://daisyui.com/).